nunit/docs/docs/articles/nunit/getting-started/dotnet-core-and-dotnet-standard.md

 Also, note that **Code Coverage** and **Live Unit Testing** does not work with .NET Core yet.
 They will be supported in a future version of Visual Studio, likely post 15.3.

-For a more complete walkthrough, please see [Testing .NET Core with NUnit in Visual Studio 2017](http://www.alteridem.net/2017/05/04/test-net-core-nunit-vs2017/)
+For a more complete walk-through, please see [Testing .NET Core with NUnit in Visual Studio 2017](http://www.alteridem.net/2017/05/04/test-net-core-nunit-vs2017/)

 ## Install the NUnit project template